Isabel Coixet: Early life

-Isabel Coixet was born in Sant Adrià del Besòs next to Barcelona on 9 April 1960.
+Isabel Coixet was born in Sant Adrià del Besòs near Barcelona on 9 April 1960.
 She started filming when she was given an 8 mm camera on the occasion of her First Communion.
-After obtaining a BA degree in history at Barcelona University, where she majored in Eighteenth- and Nineteenth-Century History, she worked in advertising and spot writing for the cinema magazine Fotogramas.
+After obtaining a BA degree in history at Barcelona University, where she majored in eighteenth- and nineteenth-century history, she worked in advertising and spot writing for the cinema magazine Fotogramas.
 She continued in the world of advertising, standing out as creative director of the agency JWT.

-Her clients included BMW, Renault and Ikea.
-She won several accolades for her spots, but the ads did not fulfill her expectations.

-Coixet made her first short film in 1984: Mira y verás.